-More letters in this week’s News.
+More letters appear in this week’s News.
 On sale now.

 Send your letters to firstname.lastname@example.org